dev7ba/mempool-server/README.md

 |u64:MAX|mempool_counter:u64| [|txsize:u32|txdata:Vec<u8>|...]* N times

 Note that `/mempool/txsdatafrom/{mempool_counter}` cannot return a hint of the number of txs returned.

+Mempool-server uses asyncronous streams in http GETs to avoid using too much memory.

 Mempool-server connects to Bitcoin RPC using user and password (deprecated), or using cookie authentication.